-Optional Coat The only style of coat that is permitted is either plain black or navy and must not have a visible logo.
-Hoodies of any sort (except the official school hoodie which is only for use in PE lessons) are not permitted Scarf Plain black or navy only For students who wish to wear a headscarf as part of religious dress, it also should be plain black or navy Hat Plain black or navy only.
-Hats should not be worn inside the school buildings at any times.
-Baseball style caps are not permitted
+Optional V-neck sweatshirt Optional, but the only sweatshirt permitted and must be worn under the school blazer.
+Tie must be visible beneath the collar.
+Coat Coats can be of any colour.
+However, they should not be denim or leather.
+Hoodies of any sort (except the official school hoodie, which is only for use in PE lessons) are not permitted.
+Scarf Scarfs can be of any colour and should be taken off when indoors.
+Students who wish to wear a headscarf as part of religious dress should wear black or navy.
+Hat/Cap Hats should not be worn inside the school buildings at any times.
+Caps and hats should not have offensive logos.

-Girls' Uniform - Sports Wear
+Sports Wear

-Compulsory Girls' polo shirt In school colours (navy with amber strip), cap sleeve and with school logo Shorts or skort Both in school colours (navy with amber strip) Trainers Non-marking soles for indoor use Sports socks In school colours and featuring the school's name Hockey/football boots For use on all-weather pitch and grass pitches (please note: metal studs must not be worn on the all-weather pitch - we recommend buying moulded studs that can be used on both) Shin pads Mouthguard Optional Hoodie Navy and amber hoodie with a front pocket and featuring the school logo Tracksuit bottoms Navy, no logo Further requirements S Jewellery Jewellery is inappropriate for school.
-A wristwatch and single stud in each earlobe is permitted.
+Compulsory Polo Shirt In school colours (navy with amber strip), cap or short sleeve and with school logo.
+Rugby top In school colours, long sleeved and with school logo.
+Reversible.
+Shorts or Skort In school colours (navy with amber strip).
+Trainers Non-marking soles for indoor use.
+Sports Socks In school colours and featuring the school's name.
+Hockey/Football For use on all-weather pitch and grass pitches (please note: metal studs must not be worn on the all-weather Boots pitch - we recommend buying moulded studs that can be used on both).
+Shin Pads Mouthguard Optional Hoodie Navy and amber hoodie with a front pocket and featuring the school logo Tracksuit bottoms Navy, no logo

+Further requirements Jewellery Jewellery is inappropriate for school.
+A wristwatch and single stud in each earlobe is the only jewellery permitted.
 Any other kind of jewellery will be confiscated.
-Any other piercings are not permitted and must be removed for school Hair and make-up Make-up should not be worn to school; nor should nail varnish (except clear).
-Nail extensions/false nails or false eyelashes are not appropriate for the school environment and indeed are dangerous in certain situations eg PE lessons.
+Any other piercings are not permitted and must be removed for school Hair and make-up Make-up should be discrete.
+Nail varnish should be clear.
+Nail extensions/false nails or false eyelashes are not appropriate for the school environment and indeed are dangerous in certain situations e.g. PE lessons.
 Hair styles should be sensible and appropriate to the working environment.
-Unnatural hair colours are not permitted
+No extreme styles are permitted including shaven head, shaven patterns and unnatural hair colours.